Home Greek Translation Sidis FAQ

 wonders among the Jews, and especially among

 Russian Jews."
-Worse follows with the first signs
+What follows is even worse: the

-of the Burnout Myth that would persist in the press
+first signs of the Burnout Myth that would persist

-to this day: "Child wonders are usually looked on
+in the press to his last day: "Child wonders are

-rather coldly and there are always prophets to
+usually looked on rather coldly and there are

 SIDIS COULD READ AT TWO YEARS OLD